tigerros/ruci/README.md

 - [`vampirc-uci`](https://crates.io/crates/vampirc-uci):
   - Doesn't use shakmaty, which AFAIK is the go-to chess crate now.
-  - Uses [`pest`](https://pest.rs/) for parsing (ruci does it manually).
+  - Uses [`pest`](https://pest.rs/) for parsing (RUCI does it manually).
   - More dependencies; `pest` and `chrono`.
-Ruci only has shakmaty and two macros which don't get included in the final binary.
+RUCI only has shakmaty and two macros which don't get included in the final binary.
-  - Lot more tests than ruci.
-However, ruci has simpler parsing and less code.
+  - Lot more tests than RUCI.
+However, RUCI has simpler parsing and less code.
 But yes, I am guilty.
   - Doesn't separate GUI and engine messages.
 This is bad if you want to communicate with an engine/GUI, because you're going to need functions like `send_message` and `read_message`, where you want to specify which message you are sending and receiving.
   - Less direct implementation of the UCI standard.
   - Maybe a pet peeve, but sometimes uses enum fields instead of separate types.
 IMHO this is bad because you can't represent just an `id` message, because the fields are baked into the whole enum.